josephwilk/the-nature-of-sound/README.md

 ## Features of sound

-Data provided by `peek-inside` fn:
+Data provided.
+Either per block or globally:

 ¸.•*´¨`*•.¸¸.•*´¨`*•¸.•*´¨`*•¸.•*´¨`*•¸.•*´¨`*•.¸¸.•*´¨`*•.¸¸.•*´¨`*•.¸